-My projects also involve work on combining new and existing data sources to answer policy questions and analyze networks.
+I am an applied economist focusing on program evaluations in two areas: urban economics issues and customs, trade facilitation and governance.
+My projects involve work on combining new and existing data sources to answer policy questions and analyze customs and border crossing, cities, and networks of trade and transport.
 I rely combination of administrative, survey, and webscrapped data, satellite imagery and mobile phone records.

 This paper examines how the provision of information to customs inspectors and their monitoring impact tax revenue collection and fraud detection, conducting two separate but highly complementary analyses.
 First, we examine the returns to the third-party provision of information, in the form of valuation advice for a subset of high-risk import declarations.
 Second, we document the results of a nationwide risk management randomized control trial to increase revenue collection by increasing information provision and monitoring of customs inspectors’ actions.
 The treatment consisted in the provision by the customs risk management unit of detailed comments on a subset of randomly selected high-risk declarations and a set of randomly selected high-risk declarations were flagged as being subject to an ex-post audit.
 We find that the provision of extensive comments helped reduce fraud but the resulting improvements in tax collection are small and only valid for declarations that do not benefit from third-party valuation advice already.
 We find no impact of monitoring on customs performance.
 The lack of impact of the monitoring treatment and the relatively limited impact of extensive comments may in part be due to the timing of the randomized control trial, which was implemented just before Madagascar’s general election, which led to significant turnover among senior customs management, which undermined the credibility of potential punitive actions.
 Moreover, the absence of well-defined sanctions may have limited the deterrence effect of monitoring.